“Wow, your skin is so white.”

 In the changing room the male attendant insists on helping me into my clothes, just as he helped me out of them when I arrived, and again he gazes at my groin—to confirm, I suspect, that foreigners belonged to the species and I have something resembling a penis rather than a plug or a forked tentacle.
 It’s like when customers inspect the dishes I’m eating in the restaurants here to see what kind of food the foreigner can handle, that is, if we’re not provided with our own special menu.
 I also consider the possibility he knows I have a cock but simply wants to see how big it is.
-Not that he’s necessarily gay, any more than the rest of the staff or the patrons (there are dedicated gay bathhouses which we’ll investigate in the next chapter), despite there being a distinct, and for the Westerner, confusing male camaraderie in the air.
+Not that he’s necessarily gay, any more than the rest of the staff or the patrons (there are dedicated gay bathhouses ,which I investigate in “Men massaging men“), despite there being a distinct, and for the Westerner, confusing male camaraderie in the air.

 It’s the Spring Festival holiday season up in snowy Jilin City in the Manchurian hinterland, and despite the minus 20 degrees Celsius the crowds are out in force.
 Combing the downtown for a place to have coffee, all we find is a Be For Time Tea House.
 Another inventively ambiguous instance of Chinglish.
 Do they mean “before time,” as in the pre-historic past?
 Or are they exhorting us, in sloganeering style, to “Be for” their “Time” teahouse?
 Eighteen yuan, or a couple dollars, to drink all the non-alcoholic beverages you want and surf the web.
 The place is shabby, very ’90s feel, packed with customers playing cards, crunching seeds and smoking.
 The stale warmed-up Nescafé is needed to help digest the huge dinner we’ve just had at my Chinese girlfriend Yue’s parents’ place, topped off with M&M’s dumplings made by Gina (and cat-food dumplings for the cat), Yue’s American roommate and my other girlfriend, who is along for the trip.